realblingy/vamp-campaigns/README.md

 ## Notes

-I personally would not have the .env file in the repository.
+I personally would not have the .env file in the repository with production keys.
 A better practice would be to have it stored within the CI/CD pipeline.

 However, I wanted this code to be easily run by the team, so I left it there for a quicker start :D